Praetorians (video game): Reviews and awards

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
-GamePro noted in its preview that the game is "A healthy mixture of Medieval: Total War and WarCraft".
-GameSpot praised the graphics, tactical depth, and AI; however, the limited camera (lacking the ability to turn 360 degrees) audio (particularly the sound effects, and voice acting) and poor multiplayer matchmaking services were criticised.
+GamePro noted in its preview that the game is "a healthy mixture of Medieval: Total War and WarCraft".
+GameSpot praised the graphics, tactical depth, and AI, but the limited camera (lacking the ability to turn 360 degrees), audio (particularly the sound effects, and voice acting), and poor multiplayer matchmaking services were criticised.
 IGN praised the gameplay, and strategic-focus of the game, as well as its balance, graphics and campaign.

+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Praetorians for "Computer Strategy Game of the Year".

 In 2017, HobbyConsolas named Praetorians one of the best Spanish games ever released.
 El Economista offered it the same recognition in 2020.

 Remaster

-In June 2019, a remastered version was announced by Kalypso Media for a targeted release in fall 2019.
-It includes higher resolution, better textures, re-activation of the multiplayer mode.
-The game is developed by Torus Games and was released on January 24, 2020 for Microsoft Windows and for PlayStation 4 and Xbox One on September 18, 2020.
+A remastered version of the game was released in 2020 by Kalypso Media.
+Developed by Torus Games, it includes higher resolution, better textures, and re-activation of the multiplayer mode.
+The game was released for Microsoft Windows, PlayStation 4 and Xbox One.